 Although EGS may not have a built-in review system, they do offer some pretty enticing perks.
 For one, users are given limited-time offers to download and keep a selection of games each month for free, with highlights like GTA 5 included.

 But despite their best efforts, EGS still comes up short against Steam’s suite of user perks.
 Whether it’s discovering new recommendations, browsing through sales, buying and selling digital goodies, or user engagement, Steam is simply unmatched.

 Best Store Perks: Steam

 Steam’s longer lifespan has also allowed it to improve its social features throughout the years.
-Users are given their own dedicated profile tab where they can write posts, share media, and receive recommendations based on what their friends are playing.
+Users are given their own dedicated profile tab where they can write posts, share media, level up, and receive recommendations based on what their friends are playing.

 Steam also supports game invites, community discussions, and text/voice chat functionality.
 Lastly, it gives you the option to link your Steam and console profiles, allowing you to communicate with friends across multiple platforms.